z0xyz/forvoUX/README.md

 A is a userscript that enhances the usability of the pronunciation website forvo.com .

-Installation
+**Installation**

-    -install a user script manager for your respective browser .
+*   install a user script manager for your respective browser .
-    -initialize a new userscript .
+*   initialize a new userscript .
-    -paste the current script within it .
+*   paste the current script within it .

 **Usage**